chaseconey/rt3/README.md

 2. General clean up
 3. Need to use some templates for the front end (maybe Mustache??)
 4. Create data mining part of the app
-5. Use ntwitter package instead of manual https request (allows for easy OAuth)

 MIT License
 -----------